Connection

 The shape of the graph of the voltage produced by the autoinverter.

-- Pure sine.
+Pure sine.
 The classic alternating voltage graph has this form - incl. and what is present in 230 V household networks.
 Thus, a sine wave indicates a high quality of the output signal - the voltage changes evenly, without sudden changes and as close as possible to the parameters of conventional sockets.
 This allows you to connect almost any load to the autoinverter - even audio systems and other delicate electronics that are sensitive to power quality.
 On the other hand, such quality requires the use of complex control circuits and has a noticeable impact on cost, but there is a real need for it not so often.
 Therefore, a sinusoidal signal is typical mainly for premium autoinverters.

 Modified sine.
-This term (also called “approximate”) means that this output waveform is only approximately similar to a sine wave.
+This term (also called “approximate”) means that this output signal shape is only approximately similar to a sine wave.
 As a rule, such a graph looks like “steps”, sometimes quite large.
 This is enough to power most types of load used in cars - from lamps and power tools to televisions and laptops; At the same time, the autoinverters themselves are not as expensive as models with a pure sine wave.
 Their disadvantage is the inability to work with sensitive electronic devices, but this point cannot be called critical: the list of such devices is quite small, and they are used very rarely in cars.

 Efficiency